Join A Secret Italy

 3. North-eastern and south-western coasts of Sicily;

-4. The area north of Udine, bordering Slovenia, is in Italy's far north-east corner region of Friuli Venezia Giulia.
+4. The area north of Udine, bordering Slovenia, this is Italy's far north-east corner, located in the region of Friuli Venezia Giulia.

 Positano, Amalfi Coast ItalyPositano & the Amalfi Coast, shown in the photo, is not considered a high risk area.